Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Fine-Grained Functional Search for Alternative Uses

 \item \xhdr{Purpose span similarity} Given a problem $p_i$, we find the $K=5$ nearest purpose spans of text in our corpus (out of $17K$ purposes).
 We experiment with the same two vector representations used by our approach: GloVe and BERT.
 This method is similar to applying the methodology in \cite{hope2017accelerating} to our setting, where in our setting we are given only a problem $p_i$ and no mechanism $m_i$ is available to control for structural distance.
 While this approach relies on our model for extracting purpose spans, we consider it a baseline to study the added value of our hierarchy. \item \xhdr{Linguistic abstraction} We use the WordNet \cite{miller1995wordnet} lexical database to extract hypernyms (for each token in $p_i$), in order to capture potential abstractions.
 WordNet is often used in similar fashion for design-by-analogy studies \cite{linsey2012design,gilon2018focab,goucher2019crowdsourcing}. \item \xhdr{Random concepts} Random inspirations are often considered as a baseline in ideation studies since diversity of examples is a known booster for creative ability \cite{hope2017accelerating}.
 For each task, we select a random cluster from $\mathcal{C}_p$ and display its TextRank summary. \end{compactitem} }

+\xhdr{Study Participants} We recruit $10$ raters to evaluate the inspirations, via university mailing lists. $8$ raters were engineering graduate students, and the remaining two raters included a senior engineering professor and an architect.
+This cohort is intended to reflect a target user base of people interested in innovation and involved in creative inventive thinking as part of their work.

 \xhdr{Rating Collection} In our study, each method generated $K=5$ spans (concept summaries), which are grouped and displayed together in a box (see Figure \ref{fig:ideation}).
 For each problem a rater views $8$ boxes in randomized order, to avoid bias.
-We recruit $10$ raters ($8$ graduate students, a senior engineering professor, and an architect).
 Raters were instructed to mark inspirations they consider useful and relevant for solving a given problem, while being \textit{not about the same problem}.
 Raters were also encouraged to write comments, especially for non-trivial cases which they found of interest (see Table \ref{tab:inspir_ex}).
 In total, raters viewed $2584$ boxes, or $12920$ purpose descriptors.